Meet Our Students

 encounters with meaning.
 Her poems, stories, and essays can be found in America, The Windhover, Time of Singing, Cantos, Living Waters Review, and other publications.

-Rose Torres is a second-year MFA candidate at LSU, with a focus on poetry.
-A graduate of the
+Rose Marie Torres is a third-year MFA candidate at LSU with a focus on everything and nothing.
+A graduate

-University of Texas at Austin, Rose previously worked at UT's University Writing Center,
+of the University of Texas at Austin, Rose has previously worked at UT's University

-and exploring how it feels to be a young Latina who has many unanswered questions.
+how it feels to be a young Latina who yearns for home within any space she persists.

 She enjoys green tea.